 Pour this solution onto your scalp after hair wash and massage it for a few minutes before rinsing.

 3. Regular Scalp Exfoliation

 Just like the rest of your body, your scalp needs exfoliation too, to remove accumulated dead skin cells from your pores.
 In general, scalp exfoliation can be done just after shampooing.
-You follow the below steps for gently exfoliating your scalp:
+You can follow the below steps to exfoliate your scalp gently:

 - Comb your hair slowly and divide it into small sections.